Alberta Highway 22: History

 The original alignment of Highway 22 started at Highway 2 (Macleod Trail) south of Calgary and travelled west to Priddis, where it turned south to Turner Valley and terminated at Highway 7 in Black Diamond.
-In the 1970s, the province of Alberta began upgrading a series of roads to form a north-south, all-weather highway west of Highway 2.
+In the 1970s, the province of Alberta began upgrading a series of roads to form a north–south, all-weather highway west of Highway 2.
 Beginning in c.
 1972, the road connecting the Trans-Canada Highway and Cochrane was designated as part of Highway 22.
 In c.
 1973, the numbered secondary highway system appeared, with the road between Cochrane and Highway 27 being designated as Highway 922 (the paved section between Cremona and Bottrel became Highway 22) while the road between Priddis and Bragg Creek was briefly designated as Highway 553, becoming Highway 922 in 1975.
 Throughout the remainder of the 1970s, Highway 922 was extended from Highway 3 in the south to Highway 57 near Drayton Valley in the north.
 Coinciding with Highway 922 being paved in c.
 1976, Highway 22 was extended from Cochrane to Cremona, while the following year it replaced Highway 922 between the Trans-Canada Highway and Priddis; as part of the project, the section between Priddis and Macleod Trail was renumbered as Highway 22X.
 In c.
 1980, all remaining gravel sections of Highway 922 were reclassified as Highway 22, along with a 18 km section of Highway 7 between Black Diamond and Longview, a 56 km section of Highway 57 between Drayton Valley and Entwistle (the remaining 27 km section of Highway 57 became part of Highway 39) and Highway 755 between Highway 16 and Mayerthorpe.
 Throughout the 1980s, Highway 22 was paved, with all but a small section near Chain Lakes Provincial Park being completed by 1990 (the latter was completed in the mid-1990s).

 In 2014, a new $52 million bridge across the North Saskatchewan River near Drayton Valley was completed, replacing the original bridge which was constructed in 1957.

+In 2019 the cloverleaf interchange where Highway 22 crosses Highway 1 was modified for safety reasons as part of a rehabilitation project resulting in two out of four loop ramps being removed a new signal light being added on Highway 22.

+Starting in 2022 the section of Highway 22 between Highway 1 and Highway 8 began to be realigned and raised to avoid being flooded by the new Springbank dry reservoir in the event of a major flood.
+The project also included the construction of a bridge carrying Highway 22 over a new canal that will feed the reservoir.